 Doc.
-11-1, Statement of Basis at 6.
-In fact, EPA's website identifies a minimum of three categories of hazardous waste generated at the facility: ignitable waste, lead and benzene.
-See RCRAInfo Facility Information.
+45-1 at 37; Doc.
+45-12 at 32-33.
+In fact, EPA's website identifies a minimum of three categories of hazardous waste generated at the Terminal: ignitable waste, lead, and benzene.
+See EPA, RCRA Info Facility Information, https://oaspub.epa.gov/enviro/rcrainfoquery\3.facility\information?pgm\sys\id=RID059741520 (last visited Oct.
+30, 2019).
 Simply put, based on these well-known and admitted facts alone, Shell has been and is a generator of hazardous waste at the Terminal.

 Furthermore, Shell is the successor in interest of ownership of the Terminal.
 Both Shell and its predecessors have generated solid and hazardous wastes at the Terminal.
 Shell has had an ownership interest in the Terminal for over a decade and now owns the facility outright.
-The 1999 Site Characterization Report and Remedial Action Plan addressing legacy contamination describes the Terminal's ownership history as follows:
+The 1999 Site Characterization Report and Remedial Action Plan referenced in the TAC at ¶ 419, is a public record addressing legacy contamination at the Terminal.
+It describes the Terminal's ownership history as follows:

 Motiva is a joint venture between Shell Oil Company, Texaco Inc., and Saudi Refining, Inc., and is the successor in interest to Star Enterprise (Star) for this facility.
-Star Enterprise acquired the facility on January 1, 1989 from Texaco Refining and Marketing, Inc. (TRMI) who owned the facility since 1907.
+Star Enterprise acquired the facility on January 1, 1989 from Texaco

+Refining and Marketing, Inc. (TRMI) who owned the facility since 1907.
 In addition, Star also acquired the property formerly known as the Curran and Burton facility.

-Handex of New England, Inc., Updated Site Characterization Rep. and Remedial Action Plan: Motiva Facility Terminal, 520 Allens Avenue Providence, R.I., at 2 (July 1999).
+Handex of New England, Inc., Updated Site Characterization Rep. and Remedial Action Plan: Motiva Facility Terminal, 520 Allens Avenue Providence, R.I., at 2 (July 1999) (attached hereto as Exhibit H).
 Under the heading "Nature and Extent of Oil/Hazardous Materials," the site characterization report further states: